 The second method is like a "rent to own" contract.
 The seller keeps the title until the buyer pays off the loan.
 After the loan is paid off, the seller transfers title to the buyer through a deed.
 This type of purchase agreement is called different names such as "contract for deed," "contract of sale," "land sale contract," or "installment sales contract".
 Because the title is not transferred to the buyer until later, the buyer does not have the power to sell or refinance the property, until after he or she pays off the loan and title is transferred.
 Because of this limited power, this second method is less popular than the first.

-Buying a House?
-Consider Getting a Free Legal Evaluation First
+Consider Getting a Free Legal Evaluation Before You Buy a Home

 If you're buying a home, you're probably well aware that it will likely be the biggest and most long-term purchase you will ever make.
 It's also a potential magnet for lawsuits and other legal concerns.
 Before you buy, consider having a real estate attorney evaluate (at no cost) any potential legal issues you may have before they become bigger issues.